Wards of the City of Greater Bendigo: Lockwood

 Lockwood Ward covers the suburbs of Long Gully, West Bendigo and Maiden Gully, the towns of Marong and Lockwood, and the localities of Myers Flat, Leichardt, Wilsons Hill and Shelbourne.

-Since 17 November 2025, the seat has been vacant following the resignation of John McIlrath and awaiting a bye-elections, which is potentially months away.
+As of the 2026 by-election, the incumbent councillor is Donna Nicholas.

 History

 The ward was created in 2024 after an electoral boundary review.

-Following the 2024 election, the ward is was inagurally held by John McIlrath.
+Following the 2024 election, the ward was inaugurally held by John McIlrath.